Gunshots reported at YouTube headquarters in California

 Gunshots were reported at YouTube headquarters in California on Tuesday as police rushed to the scene.

 Users on social media indicated that ambulances were arriving and nearby offices were on lockdown.
-Many claimed there was an "active shooter," but police did not immediately confirm it.
+Many claimed there was an "active shooter."

 San Bruno Police confirmed on Twitter that they were responding to an active shooter.
 They previously tweeted there was police activity at 901 Cherry Ave., where the company’s campus is located.
 They advised the public to “stay out of the area."